CodeWithDanyal/Html-Projects/Personal Portfolio Website/README.md

 # Personal Portfolio Website

-This project is a personal portfolio website built using HTML and CSS.
+This project is a personal portfolio website built using HTML.
 The site introduces **Danyal Khan** as a passionate web developer, showcasing his skills, projects, and professional experience.

 ## Key Features:
 - **Responsive Navigation Bar**: Easy browsing across different sections like Home, About, Projects, Experience, and Contact.